tensilick/ML-Specialization-Refined/README.md

 ## Contents

-### 1. Machine Learning Foundations: A Case Study A
+### 1. Machine Learning Foundations: A Case Study Approach
+- A variety of programmin